WakiMak/trentent.github.io-forked/_posts/2017-03-08-citrix-workspace-environment-manager-second-impressions.md

 So this filtering is applied to a collection, not the individual settings.Â The filtering checks to see if the computer is a member of a specific group of servers, and whether the user is a member of a specific group.

-In order to accomplish this same result I have no choice but to create a parent group for the machines.Â Instead of an â€˜ORâ€™ we create a new group and add both server groups within it.Â This should result in the same effective â€˜ORâ€™ statement for the machine check, at least.Â Then we apply all the settings to the specific groups so only they get the values applied.
+In order to accomplish this same result I have no choice but to create a parent group for the machines.Â Instead of an 'OR' we create a new group and add both server groups within it.Â This should result in the same effective 'OR' statement for the machine check, at least.Â Then we apply all the settings to the specific groups so only they get the values applied.

 In total we have 154 total individual registry entries we apply.